vapor/docs/4.0/docs/fluent/overview.md

 try app.databases.use(.mysql(url: "<connection string>"), as: .mysql)
 ```

 To configure a local connection without SSL certificate involved, you should disable certificate verification.
+You might need to do this for example if connecting to a MySQL 8 database in Docker.

 ```swift
 app.databases.use(.mysql(